rubyide/vscode-ruby/readme.md

   * `gem install debase -v 0.2.1` or higher versions

 ### Add VS Code config to your project
-Go to the debugger view of VS COde and hit the gear icon.
+Go to the debugger view of VS Code and hit the gear icon.
 Choose Ruby or Ruby Debugger from the prompt window, then you'll get the sample launch config in `.vscode/launch.json`

 ```
 {